-As mentioned elsewhere, VMD uses the Tcl interpreter with two language extensions, TclX and Tcl-DP.
-Each of these three packages reads Tcl scripts at initialization, which are contained in VMD distribution; with a different directory for each package.
-The locations of the directories is determined by the environment variables defined in the vmd script.
-In order they are TCL_LIBRARY, TCLX_LIBRARY, and DP_LIBRARY, which are set in the vmd startup script to \$VMDDIR/scripts/tcl, \$VMDDIR/scripts/tclX, and \$VMDDIR/scripts/dp, respectively.
+As mentioned elsewhere, VMD uses the Tcl interpreter.
+VMD read Tcl scripts at initialization, which are contained in VMD distribution.
+The locations of the scripts is determined by the TCL\LIBRARY environment variable, which is set in the vmd startup script to \$VMDDIR/scripts/tcl.
 In addition, VMD has its own directory of core Tcl routines.

 The most important of these is tt \$VMDDIR/scripts/vmd/vmdinit.tcl.
-This file sets up the basic Tcl initialization commands including the commands that catch Ctrl-C interrupts, define some environment variables, and add the vmd script directory to the Tcl autoindex path.
-Most of the other files are referenced through the auto_path.
+This file sets up the basic Tcl initialization commands, defines some environment variables, and adds the vmd script directory to the Tcl autoindex path.
+Most of the other files are referenced through the auto\path.

 There are a few non-Tcl scripts in this directory.
-Currently these are perl scripts used for the urlload command and web client startup (see section § 10.3.17 and section §14.2).
+Currently these are perl scripts used for the urlload command and web client startup (see section § 8.3.16 and section §15.5).

-17.4.2 User Script Files
+15.4.2 User Script Files